froggercat-just-for-fun/gloomy-bot/README.md

     * Apparently I can import plotly into my nodejs app to get charts and graphs and junk
   * [] Calculations of how many runs I'll need (approximately) to complete my goal
   * [] Some sort of inventory management
+  * [] Help me choose which characters I should focus on to do my best on my next event
+    * Given a list of events I'm going to run this week, what parties should I make?
+    * Even better ... generate the list of events I'm going to run this week.
+  * [] Would be cool to have an ongoing events database to track rewards, exp ... although there's a google sheet for that
+  * [] Would be cool to tell me if there are any character draws I should watch out for to increase my character stats
+  * [] Would be cool to tell me where my status vulnerabilities are
+  * [] Is there a way to tell whether my team is ready for HDT, etc. etc.
+  * [] Tell me the difficulty of a given event based on my team stats